-Monster Mania Horror Convention 2015 Hunt Valley Review
+Monster Mania 2015: Hunt Valley, Maryland Review

 Monster-Mania Con Terry Kiser

-Me with Actor Terry Kiser aka Bernie Lomax
+Me with Actor Terry Kiser, aka Bernie Lomax

-Zack Galligan’s presence brought a touch of ‘1980s nostalgia to the event.
+Zack Galligan’s presence brought a touch of ‘80s nostalgia to the event.
 Gremlins fans, in particular, reveled in the opportunity to meet the man who faced off against those mischievous creatures.

 George Romero Monster-Mania Con Hunt valley